datawire/datawire-connect/README.md

 learning how to run your own local server, how to call your new local server instead, and change the client to be more resilient.

+## Learning more

+There are lots more samples for you to try out in the `quark/examples` folder.
+The Quick Start guide will help you get more acquianted with the Datawire Connect tools.
+There's also a detailed [language reference](http://datawire.github.io/quark/0.2/quick-start/index.html) for Quark that covers it in detail.

 ## Features of Datawire Connect

 * Native support for building resilient microservices in Python, JavaScript,